 Do not underestimate the tasks involved in the end-user training phase.
 Planning, developing and delivering the training programme is a substantial amount of work and it should be treated as a distinct sub-project within the overall project.

-Optimum can provide bespoke ERP end-user training programmes for any ERP system, to any business, in any location.
+Optimum can provide bespoke end-user training programmes for any ERP system, to any business, in any location.
 Click here to find out more about our services.